Deadlines, red lines, bedtimes get no respect at Iran talks

 Diplomats describe the downsides of the talks, among them sleepless nights, separation from spouses and the difficulty of maintaining one’s diet, let alone waistline, amid the siren temptations of Vienna’s veal schnitzel and Sachertorte.

-The U.S. delegation to the talks, which aim to restrain the Iranian nuclear program in exchange for relief from economic sanctions against Iran, brings its own grub.
+The U.S. delegation to the talks, which aim to restrain the Iranian nuclear programme in exchange for relief from economic sanctions against Iran, brings its own grub.

-Seeking to inject some levity into a briefing about the nuclear diplomacy, a senior U.S. official this week cataloged the U.S. delegation’s snack habits.
+Seeking to inject some levity into a briefing about the nuclear diplomacy, a senior U.S. official this week catalogued the U.S. delegation’s snack habits.

 “We have been here enough to celebrate virtually every member of the team’s birthday in Vienna at least once,” said the official, saying the delegation was in the Austrian capital 11 times last year and at least half a dozen this year.